ajwdewit/pcse/doc/installing.rst

                    offline mode : False

 Now we will use a Conda environment file to recreate the python environment that we use to develop and run PCSE.
-First you should download the conda environment file which comes in two flavours, an environment for running PCSE on python 3 (:download:`downloads/py3_pcse.yml`) and one for python 2 (:download:`downloads/py2_pcse.yml`).
-It is strongly recommended to use the python 3 version as python 2 is not maintained anymore.
-Both environments include the Jupyter notebook and IPython which are needed for running the `getting started` section and the example notebooks.
+First you should download the conda environment file: :download:`downloads/py3_pcse.yml`.
+The environments include pandas, the Jupyter notebook and IPython which are needed for running the `getting started` section and the example notebooks.
 Save the environment file on a temporary location such as ``d:\temp\make_env\``.
 We will now create a dedicated virtual environment using the command ``conda env create`` and tell conda to use the environment file for python3 with the